Skill Demand Index

 Which roles need Remote Work Experience most:

-Other positions drive 80% of demand.
-Operations also frequently list Remote Work Experience as a requirement.
-Skills commonly paired with Remote Work Experience include Communication Skills.
+Other positions drive 57% of demand.
+Operations and Project Management also frequently list Remote Work Experience as a requirement.
+Skills commonly paired with Remote Work Experience include Written and Verbal Communication Skills and Microsoft Office Suite.

 Depth Level Distribution